Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Engineered half-W1 waveguide for Rubidium atoms

 Given these constraints, the geometrical parameters of the waveguide are found to be: $a$ = 212~nm, $r$ = 63~nm and $L$ = 337~nm for $t$~=~150~nm.
-The corresponding band structure, computed with the 3D FDTD software \textit{Lumerical} \cite{Lumerical2022} is displayed in figure \ref{fig:structure}(c).
-Three guided bands can be found inside the band gap of the 2D photonic crystal between 360 and 440 THz.
+The corresponding band structure, computed with the 3D FDTD software \textit{Lumerical}\footnote{2022 Ansys Lumerical simulation software based on the finite-difference time-domain (FDTD) method. \url{https://www.lumerical.com/}} is displayed in figure~\ref{fig:structure}(c) (represented over the $1^{\mathrm{st}}$ Brillouin zone, by application of Bloch's theorem).
+Three guided bands can be found inside the band gap of the 2D photonic crystal between 365 and 435~THz.
 The bulk modes are guided in the slab ($k_z$ imaginary) but can propagate in any direction in the plane, even inside the 2D array of holes ($k_x, k_y$ real).
-Radiative modes have a real $k$ vector in all directions and are therefore not guided.
+Above the light cone, radiative modes have a real $k$ vector in all directions and are therefore not guided.